bolorino/theatrewp/README.txt

 * Translation into other languages

 == Notes for developers/designers ==
-There are six templates within the plugin, used if the current theme does not include them:
+There are six templates within the plugin as examples to use it in your custom theme:

 * single-spectacle.php # Single Show page
 * single-performance.php # Single Performance page